The best way to avoid losing this valuable data is to store

 index_is_unique BIT NULL,

-database_id SMALLINT NULL,
+database_id SMALLINT

 object_id INT NULL,